parkr/vim-jekyll/README.markdown

 * Tab completion for opening existing posts
 * Recognizes Octopress blogs and others with custom `_posts` directory
 * Customizable template for new posts
+* Customizable build command, with automatic support for bundler

 ## Commands